faranakopolis/TasKoala/README.md

 ## APIs

-You can use the export file of TasKoala Postman collection here [postman_collection](https://github.com/maripillon/TasKoala/tree/master/files/postman).
+You can download and use the export file of TasKoala Postman's collection [here](https://github.com/maripillon/TasKoala/tree/master/files/postman).
-For example to call an API like
+For example:
+`/api/v01/admin/create-organization/`